 |$1,732||Federal Subsidized Direct Loan*|

 |$6,400||Hampden-Sydney College Grant|

 |$1,650||Virginia Tuition Assistance Grant|

 |$8,640||Federal Direct PLUS Loan*|

-*Federal Direct Loan amounts listed above for both Stafford Loans and PLUS Loan are the net amounts after federal fees are deducted since these amounts are what are deducted from the tuition account.
-Stafford Loans have a 1.069% fee and PLUS Loans have a 4.276% fee.
+*Federal Direct Loan amounts listed above for both Student Loans and PLUS Loan are the net amounts after federal fees are deducted since these amounts are what are deducted from the tuition account.
+Student Loans have a 1.069% fee and PLUS Loans have a 4.276% fee.